kamweru/game-of-hut/README.md

 ### When I added the point F, shown above in red...
 > Using the same two rule listed above, the program came up with **240 unique paths/ways**

-It is a fun game especially when played *without the help of a computer*, in contrast, with a computer, my mind was blown when I knew that there are so many other possibilities different from the ones I could come up with on my own.
+It is a fun game especially when played *without the help of a computer*, in contrast, with a computer, my mind was blown when I knew that there are so many other possibilities, different from the ones I could come up with on my own.